Frontier Airlines: Seating

+In 2026, Frontier Airlines will be rolling out a First Class hard product with seats designed by Geven (an Italian company).
+Frontier's First Class seats are expected to be in a traditional 2x2 seating, with some service enhancements planned.
+The First Class seats will be offered on-board alongside the current UpFront Plus upgraded seating option, which provide a window or aisle seat with a guaranteed empty middle seat and additional legroom in the front of the cabin (for expedited boarding and deplaning).

 Frequent-flyer program

 Frontier Miles is the airline's frequent-flyer program, which replaced the EarlyReturns program that operated from 2003 to 2018.
 Originally a distance-based accrual program, it transitioned to a revenue-based accrual program in 2024, where Frontier Miles are accrued based on the amount spent on travel with the airline, or alternatively through co-branded products and services.
 Miles can be redeemed for travel with the airline; previously, the airline allowed miles to also be redeemed for other products and services.

 The program has four tiers of elevated frequent flyer status, consisting of Elite Silver, Gold, Platinum, and Diamond.
 Prior to the revamp of the program in 2024, it had three tiers consisting of Elite 20k, 50k, and 100k.
 Elite benefits progressively include more and more complimentary services and amenities, such as advance seat assignments, baggage allowance, or priority boarding.